mcgnly/DeveloperDocumentation/relayrAPI/ImportAPI.md

 #### See Example:
 <img src="assets/PostmanEnvironment.png" class="center" width=700px>

+** Please note that the live sensor data stream cannot be viewed with Postman as the protocol which is used for data transferring is MQTT rather than HTTP.
+In order to view your live data stream you are able to use an MQTT client such as [Mosquitto](http://mosquitto.org/).
+Alternatively you are able to use [this web client](https://mqtt.relayr.io/)

 You will find the information required  in your [Apps Page](https://developer.relayr.io/dashboard/apps/myApps), and your [Devices Page](https://developer.relayr.io/dashboard/devices).
 To Generate your OAuth token, please see instructions [here](https://developer.relayr.io/documents/WebDev/OAuthToken)